pvhil/unofficial-statcord-wrapper/README.md

 ## Important!
 This code is still in alpha and not finished.
 Everything *should* work but metrics like ram, cpu, custom things and bandwidth are not working.
+Because this thing is still in developement i will not take any responsibility by using this code.
+Right now, it is not recommended to use this but i will accept any help :)
 This code is a third-party application and not affiliated with Statcord.com.